 The Summer 360 program allows current students to work on-campus during the summer, earn money, and receive a summer housing waiver (free housing!).
-Summer jobs start getting posted on the Golden Hire Network in early April.
+Summer jobs start getting posted on Handshake in early April.

 The student employee must work a total of 360 hours between graduation and the end of July.
 This averages to about 30 hours of work per week.
 The student may work up to two jobs to accumulate needed hours.
 It is the student's responsibility to reach a total of 360 hours of work in the allotted time frame. .
 Housing charges will be recorded on a student's account until the 360 hours are reached, at which point a scholarship will be applied for free housing.

 All Summer 360 students must complete a summer 360 contract with Student Employment.